 The Nazis brought the Holocaust.
 Almost all Jews in Grodno (the town) and Lida were killed, there or after deportation.
 Small bands survived who escaped from ghettoes or trains and fought in the forests as partisans.

 For Belarus as a whole, there are varying estimates, but the great majority of Jews perished, mostly shot or deported to death camps.
-Two-thirds of European Jews as a whole were annihilated by the Nazis – civilian men, women and children.
+Two-thirds of European Jews as a whole were annihilated by the Nazis, sometimes with aid of local auxiliaries – civilian men, women and children.

 In the late 1930s in Poland including Western Belarus, Jewish businesses not affected by economic malaise continued to operate until the war, Pupko Brewery included.